pramnora/qb64/cryptography/rot13/README.md

 then, all of a sudden, everything becomes really quite 'crystal clear';
 and, then, all of a sudden, we find we are having a Eureka moment! ;-)

-Though, eventually, we tend to get really bored of having gone and solved one particular task;
+Though, eventually, we do tend to get really bored of having gone and solved one particular task;
-so, we go and find a different task to solve, instead;
+so, we go and find an entirely different task to solve, instead;
 much like mountain climbers...who having gone and successfully climbed up one mountain/
-and, successfully descended from off it; really can't wait to go find a next mountain to go and climb.
+and, successfully descended down from off it; really can't wait to go find a next mountain to go and climb.